Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Introduction

 We generalize the spatially structured population model introduced in Ref.~\cite{Abbara__Frequent} to heterogeneous environments, modeled via a deme-dependent mutant fitness advantage.
-When migrations are frequent, we show that environment heterogeneity substantially impacts mutant fixation probability, and that it can lead to amplification of selection, together with acceleration of mutant fixation and extinction.
+We first focus on the frequent migration regime.
+In circulation graphs, where migration inflow and outflow are equal in each deme, we find that environment heterogeneity has no impact to first order, but increases mutant fixation probability to second order.
+This simplest category of graphs serves as a baseline for the rest of our study.
+In the star and in the line, we show that environment heterogeneity substantially impacts mutant fixation probability, and that it can lead to amplification of selection, together with acceleration of mutant fixation and extinction.
 This stands in contrast with the usual tradeoff between amplification and slower dynamics.
-We find that this joint amplification and acceleration occurs in the star graph, and more strongly in the line graph.
 We determine analytically the conditions for amplification of selection in the star and in the line, using a branching process approach.
 We show that a key ingredient for amplification is that mutants should be strongly favored in demes with strong migration outflow.
-We generalize these findings to graphs with one special deme that differs from others both by mutant advantage and by migration outflow.
-In circulation graphs, where migration inflow and outflow are equal in each deme, we find that environment heterogeneity has no impact in a first approximation, but increases mutant fixation probability to second order.
+We generalize these findings to fully connected graphs with one special deme that differs from others both by mutant advantage and by migration outflow.
+Furthermore, we show that amplification can exist in all connected graphs with five nodes that are not circulations, with strong migration outflow from demes where mutants are advantaged.
 Finally, we turn to the rare migration regime, and show that environment heterogeneity can turn suppressors of selection into amplifiers in this regime too, but for a different reason: demes with sufficient mutant advantage become refugia for mutants.